Sunset at the Phoenix Airport

 We didn’t have the tickets in hand yet.
 The way things were going, we’d believe it when we saw it.
 It was hard to trust that airline rep. Whether he acted alone or under the direction of the company in trying to weasel out of paying for our return tickets, we could not disregard the possibility that they might just fly us to Tokyo, outside of Finnish jurisdiction, and leave us to our own devices there.

-We researched all our options including paying for our tickets from HEL to PHX ourselves in case Japan Airlines only gave us tickets to Tokyo.
+We researched all our options, including paying for our tickets from HEL to PHX ourselves in case Japan Airlines only gave us tickets to Tokyo.
 Flying from Tokyo to the United States was very expensive.
 Would/could we actually stay in Japan if that happened?

 We were thankful for the two nights in the hotel to rest, shower, and research our next steps.
-It also gave me time to apply for health insurance in United States and for it to become effective.
+It also gave me time to apply for health insurance in the United States and for it to become effective.

 Two guards leading us to the check-in gate